c3g/GenPipes/README-release.txt

-# Here are release instructions
+# Here are the release instructions

 # Version bump the value.
 Remove '-beta'
-vim lib/Version.pm
+vim VERSION

 # Tag the branch and push the tag.
 You'll need to have a gpg signature for this.
 Extra precaution
-git tag -s 1.1 -m 'Release 1.1' git push --tags
+git tag -s mugqic_pipeline-2.0.0 -m 'mugqic_pipeline release 2.0.0'
+git push --tags

 # Version bump the value.
-Until a realease add '-beta'.
-Like 1.2-beta
+Until the next release, add '-beta' e.g. 2.1.0-beta
-vim lib/Version.pm
+vim VERSION

 # Add a blogpost here:
 #  https://biowiki.atlassian.net/wiki/pages/viewrecentblogposts.action?key=PS
 #  Press the CREATE button and choose "Blog Post"

-# In JIRA Add a release date to the 'Version' category of the administer project
+# In JIRA, add a release date to the 'Version' category of the administer project